-When you decide that a terminal or online software program fits your needs understand that they all do one thing, verify credit cards.
-Do not be sold on bells or whistles that you may not need.
+When you decide that a terminal or online software program fits your needs, understand that they all do one thing, verify credit cards.
+Do not fall for bells or whistles that you may not need.
 Never lease equipment.
 Low cost or even free credit card terminals are available.

 Processors use guidelines in approving accounts.
-Sales representatives know this and will sometimes not disclose information about your business if he or she believes this may effect whether your account is approved or not.
+Sales representatives know this and will sometimes not disclose information about your business.
+They may do this if he or she believes this may affect whether your account gets approved or not.
 Some representatives are only concerned with making a commission and not the success of your business.
-Understand you are not usually dealing directly with the credit card processor.
+Understand, you are not usually dealing with the credit card processor.
 The processor only receives an application you sign filled out by a sales representative.
 The Processor assumes the information supplied about your business is accurate.
 The processor uses this information in approving and managing your account.
-If there is information that is not correct there is a high probability your merchant account will be suspended or terminated.
+If there is information that is not correct, there is a high probability that will end in the suspension or termination of your merchant account.

-There are a few reasons why a processor would consider a business risky and possibly decline the application.
-I have listed reasons below that would lead a MSP to consider a business high risk.
+There are a few reasons why a processor would consider a business risky and decline the application.
+I have listed reasons below that would lead an MSP to consider a business high risk.

-High monthly sales volume – Merchants who process large ticket items (those over $500) and/or have a High Monthly Sales Volume (usually over 25K per month) pose a special problem to merchant service providers and to the merchants themselves.
-Merchants that fall into this category need to be aware that Merchant Service Providers will be more thorough on reviewing Merchant Applications because of the high potential for Fraud and potential losses.
-They usually ask for more documentation up front including copies of Tax Returns and Financial Statements.
-This additional documentation helps legitimize your business.
+High monthly sales volume – Merchants who process large ticket items (those over $500) and/or have a High Monthly Sales Volume (usually over 25K per month) pose a special problem to merchant service providers and the merchants themselves.
+Merchants that fall into this category need to be aware that Merchant Service Providers will be more thorough in reviewing Merchant Applications because of the high potential for Fraud and potential losses.
+They usually ask for more documentation upfront including copies of Tax Returns and Financial Statements.
+This extra documentation helps legitimize your business.

-Derogatory credit – In the not too distant past, it was virtually impossible for a person with a poor credit history – or no credit history at all – to receive a merchant account.
-Heavily regulated banks are subject to strict controls over their activities; rarely saw fit to grant merchant accounts to those without a sterling credit history.
+Derogatory credit – In the not too distant past, it was virtually impossible for a person with a poor credit history – or no credit history – to receive a merchant account.
+Heavily regulated banks were subject to strict controls over their activities and rarely saw fit to grant merchant accounts to those without a sterling credit history.
 Today, it is much easier to find a company willing to give a Merchant Account to a Merchant with a poor personal credit history or even no credit history.
 The requirements and terms of service may vary a little from ISO to ISO.
-If you fall into this category, expect to pay a slightly higher Discount Rate and be prepared for Reserve Account.
+If you fall into this category, expect to pay a slightly higher Discount Rate and prepare for a Reserve Account.

 Type of business – Each merchant service provider restricts certain types of business that they have had problems with in the past.
-There are too many types to list here but your ISO will know if your business is restricted.
-Some types of businesses that may be on a MSP’s list are adult related businesses, international merchants, higher ticket items that are not sold in a retail environment, business opportunities, credit repair and multi-level organizations.
-MSP’s consider these types of business risky due to the high possibility of chargebacks.
-There are some MSP’s specialize in higher risk accounts but will charge higher rates, require a reserve and or delay fund deposits for 2-3 additional days.
+There are too many types to list here but your ISO will know if you have a restricted business.
+Some types of businesses that may be on an MSP’s list are adult related businesses, international merchants, higher ticket items that are not sold in a retail environment, business opportunities, credit repair, and multi-level organizations.
+MSP’s consider these types of businesses to be risky due to the high possibility of chargebacks.
+There are some MSP’s that specialize in higher-risk accounts but will charge higher rates, require a reserve and/or delay fund deposits for 2-3 extra days.

 Will I also be able to accept check payments on my web site?